 What is this?

-When resorting to the rebound effect
+When to resort to the rebound effect

-Contraindications to treatment with the help of the rebound effect
+Contraindications to treatment using rebound effect

 • bad spermogram,

-• pregnancy planning less than a year,
+• planning pregnancy for less than a year,

 • heart disease, thrombosis,